aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-coset, -c``
 """""""""""""""""""

-Enables the COSET approach.
+Enable the COSET approach.
 This methods flips the value of the input and of the output of the decoder in function of the original codeword bits.
 The flipped values are the matching bit at 1 in the codeword.
 Then the decoder works like on an all zero codeword.
 This is useful when developing a decoder without